 Good ingredients, better food…

 Quality ingredients make a big difference.
-Having fresh makrut lime fruit and leaves, lemongrass, and maitakes provides a flavor and nutrient boost.
+Having fresh makrut lime fruit and leaves, lemongrass, and maitakes/hen of the woods provides a flavor and nutrient boost.
 If you don’t have these ingredients handy, you may be able to find them at a local Asian grocery.

 How to use makrut limes